matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 ![image](../images/distributed_sequencer_hashring.svg){ width="500" }

 In the example here, lets say we chose a hash function with a numeric output between 0 and 360 where the hash of node A's name happens to be 315, node B is 45, node C is 225 and node D is 135.
-Lets say we have a range size of 4, therefore for block numbers 0-3, we can calculate that they belong to range number 0, blocks 4-7 belong to range number 1 and so on.
-Lets say that the hash function, when applied to `range0` returns 310.
-When applied to `range1` returns 55 and when applied to `range2` returns 120.
+Lets say we have a range size of 4, therefore for block numbers 1-4, we can calculate that they belong to range number 1, blocks 5-8 belong to range number 2 and so on.
+Lets say that the hash function, when applied to `range1` returns 310.
+When applied to `range2` returns 55 and when applied to `range3` returns 120.
 Interpreting all of those hash output as degrees and plotting them on the circle ( with 0° at the top).
-We can then deterministically calculate that nodeA is selected while the block height is between 0 and 3, node B is selected when the block height is between 4 and 7 and node D is selected while the block height is between 8 an 11
+We can then deterministically calculate that nodeA is selected while the block height is between 1 and 4, node B is selected when the block height is between 5 and 8 and node D is selected while the block height is between 9 and 12

+NOTE: this is a contrived, simplified example for illustration.
+In reality, the hashes are not uniformly distributed around the ring so to achieve an even distribution, virtual nodes are used.
+Each node is assigned multiple locations on the ring by running the hash function on multiple deterministic mutations of the node name.

-### Node availability detection
+### <a name="node-availability-detection">Node availability detection

 When a node starts acting as the coordinator, then it  periodically sends a heartbeat message to all nodes that for which it has an active delegation and will accept delegation requests from any other node in the group.